 Paint Calculator

 Estimate how much paint in gallons or litres you would need to paint a room or external surface.
-This paint calculator supports doors and windows, number of coats and custom paint coverage efficiency.
+This calculator supports doors and windows, number of coats, and custom coverage efficiency.
 Internal painting calculation excludes the ceiling.

 Calculating how much paint you need